V. C. Sajjanar: Early life

 Vishwanath Channappa Sajjanar is a native of Hubballi, Dharwad district, Karnataka state, India.
 His parents are Channappa and Girija.
 He was born on 24 October 1968.
 He did his early education from Lions English Medium School, Hubballi and obtained B.Com degree from J.G.College of Commerce, Hubli, which is affiliated to Karnatak University, Dharwad.
 V.C.
 Sajjanar did M.B.A. from Kousali Institute of Management Studies, Dharwad and joined I.P.S. in 1996, after successfully clearing civil services examination conducted by Union Public Services Commission of India (U.P.S.C).

-2008 Warangal acid attack
+2008 Warangal Acid Attack

 In 2008, two female engineering students in Warangal were attacked by three male suspects.
 The suspects were shot by the Warangal police, who acted in self-defense against an unprovoked attack by the accused.
 V.C.
 Sajjanar, was the Superintendent of Police for Warangal district at the time of the incident.

-2019 Hyderabad gangrape
+2019 Hyderabad Gang Rape

 On 6 December, Sajjanar announced that the four accused in the 2019 Hyderabad gangrape-murder case were shot in self-defence by the Cyberabad Police.